matew17/react-study-plan/README.md

 ### 5 - ReactJS 360 Pano Office

 React JS app integration with Marzipano (Google) to display a 360 Experience of my office and my house 3 floor.

+### 6 - GraphQL - (Both server and client implementation)

+Server: NodeJS application with apollo server, json-server and graphql types, queries and mutations, fully functonal.
+Client: ReactJS Application created with Vite, using Apollo client in order to execute all requests.